Hyperproof/hypersync-sdk/doc/004-connections.md

   }

   /**
-   * Returns a human readable string which identifies the user's Zoho account.
+   * Returns a human readable string which identifies the user's account.
    * This string is displayed in Hyperproof's Connected Accounts page to help the
    * user distinguish between multiple connections that use different accounts.
    *